Great Pyrenees: Myth or Fact?

 Pyrs are fairly inactive indoors and prefer to snooze the day away.
-As long as your have a comfy couch or some cool, tile floor, your pyr will be perfectly happy with that amount of space.
+As long as you have a comfy couch or some cool tile floor, your pyr will be perfectly happy with that amount of space.

 I am a believer that pyrs should have a yard because they typically LOVE being outside.
 That being said, they do not need one to be happy.
 By providing your pyr with adequate exercise, you can both live a happy life together.

 Okay, yes – the Great Pyrenees is a giant breed, so he is obviously a very large dog.
 However, his size is amplified due to the thick, fluffy coat.
 You’d be amazed at how tiny they are under all that fluff!

 According to the breed standard, a male Great Pyrenees should be between 27 and 32 inches at the withers and most will weigh between 110 and 130 pounds.
 Pyrs are not overly muscular dogs and should not lumber.
 They need to be agile in order to adequately protect their flock.
 If you are unsure if your dog is overweight, here are a few tips.

 While there are some people that feel a pyr should always guard livestock since that’s what he was bred to do, many will disagree.
 However, your pyr does need a job to do.
 A Great Pyrenees without a job is a bored pyr who will most likely become destructive or bark incessantly.
 Pyrs are amazing for so many things other than just guarding livestock!